tanabee/gas-codelab/docs/codelab.md

 In this codelab, you can make a application that exports Gmail messages to Google Spreadsheet.
 ![Output](img/output.png)

+### Target

+- Beginner of Apps Script
+- Have experience of JavaScript

 ## Preparation

 You need own Gmail or G Suite account.
+Please create Gmail account if you don't have.

 Negative
 : If you use Gmail for the first time, you need to follow below